 - Major international shipping company: Conducted an internal investigation at a major international shipping company concerning the activities of a former senior executive who pleaded guilty to federal criminal charges involving his conduct prior to joining the company.

 - Former member of an internal New York Stock Exchange committee: Represented the former member of an internal New York Stock Exchange committee in connection with the litigation filed by the New York Attorney General's Office against Richard Grasso, the former head of the New York Stock Exchange.

 Significant Civil Litigation Representations

-- Senior executive of an international chemical company: Representing a former employee in connection with securities class action litigation covering the company's disclosure of potential FCPA issues related to its operations in Africa.
+- Senior executive of an international chemical company: Representing a senior executive of a global chemical company in connection with securities class action litigation concerning alleged FCPA issues with its operations in Africa.

 - Senior executive of American International Group: Representing a senior executive of AIG in connection with securities class action litigation concerning the company's credit default swap transactions and the 2008 bailout by the U.S. government.

 - Accounting firm: Represented an non-U.S. accounting firm in connection with a securities class action relating to the financial statements issued by a Chinese reverse-merger company.